-1) Haste Disposal Liquid (WDL) System
+1. Waste Disposal Liquid (WDL) System

-The sediment removal connections to the wDL System are via temporary replacement manway covers for the source tanks (Neutralizer.
-Miscellaneous Waste Hold-Up, Contaminated Drain, Auxiliary Building Sump, and Reactor Coolant Bleed Hold-Up Tanks), and by lowering a vacuum wand into the Auxiliary Building Sump.
-The effluent from decant operations passes through the wDL System (Neutralizer Tanks) and ultimately to the Submerged Demineralizer System.
+The sediment removal connections to the WDL System are via temporary replacement manway covers for the source tanks (Neutralizer, Miscellaneous Waste Hold-Up, Contaminated Drain, Auxiliary Building Sump, and Reactor Coolant Bleed Hold-Up Tanks), and by lowering a vacuum wand into the Auxiliary Building Sump.
+The effluent from decant operations passes through the WDL System (Neutralizer Tanks) and ultimately to the Submerged Demineralizer System.
+Whereas, during transfer directly back to the reactor building basement, the effluent from decant does not pass through the WDL system.
 The sediment transfer system does not directly interact with the SDS, and ties in only via the WDL system.

-2) Waste Disposal Solid (WDS) System
+2. Waste Disposal Solid (WDS) System

 The sediment removal connections to the WDS System are via temporary replacement manway covers for the source tank (Concentrated Waste Storage Tank) and for the processing tanks (Spent Resin Storage Tanks).
 In addition, the WDS System piping has been modified as described earlier.
 The connection with existing plant piping can be seen on the system drawing, 2E-3233-1035.
 (Ref.
-21)

-3) Temporary Decon Water (TDW) System
+21) 3.
+Temporary Decon Water (TDW) System